SURESH745/Machine-Learning-Algorithms-for-Beginners/Machine Learning Algorithms for Beginners/Linear Regression/Linear Regression/README.md

 ![Status](https://img.shields.io/badge/Status-Active-green)

 ## 📌 Overview
-This repository provides an in-depth understanding of fundamental Machine Learning algorithms with implementations in Python.
-The goal is to help beginners grasp essential ML concepts and build a strong foundation for advanced studies.
+This repository is designed for beginners to gain a solid foundation in Machine Learning (ML).
+It provides step-by-step implementations of fundamental ML algorithms, theoretical explanations, and real-world applications.

 ## 🚀 Features
-- Comprehensive explanations with examples.
+- 📚 In-depth explanations with hands-on coding examples.
-- Hands-on coding exercises with real-world datasets.
-- Implementation of core ML algorithms using `Scikit-learn`, `NumPy`, and `Pandas`.
+- 🔢 Implementation using `Scikit-learn`, `NumPy`, and `Pandas`.
-- Well-structured code with Jupyter Notebooks for easy learning.
+- 📊 Well-structured Jupyter Notebooks for easy understanding.
+- 🔍 Feature engineering techniques and neural network basics.
+- 🎯 Ideal for self-learners and aspiring data scientists.

 ## 📂 Repository Structure
 ```